Python packaging, environment and dependency management

 From the introduction:

 Packaging systems and dependency management in Python are rather convoluted and hard to understand for newcomers.
-Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project: setup.py, requirements.txt, setup.cfg, MANIFEST.in and the newly added Pipfile.
+Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project:

-So I wanted a tool that would limit everything to a single configuration file to do: dependency management, packaging and publishing.
+.So I wanted a tool that would limit everything to a single configuration file to do: dependency management, packaging and publishing.

-It takes inspiration in tools that exist in other languages, like composer (PHP) or cargo (Rust).
+It takes inspiration in tools that exist in other languages, like

-And, finally, I started poetry to bring another exhaustive dependency resolver to the Python community apart from Conda’s.
+to bring another exhaustive dependency resolver to the Python community apart from Conda’s.What about Pipenv?

 In short: I do not like the CLI it provides, or some of the decisions made, and I think we can make a better and more intuitive one.

-Editorial side-note: Low-key dissing on similarly-dysfunctional, competing projects is an important part of python packaging.
+Editorial side-note: Low-key dissing on similarly dysfunctional, competing projects is an important part of Python packaging.

 Lazy install is via this terrifying command line (do not run if you do not know what this does):

-Poetry could be regarded as a similar thing to pipenv, in that it (per default, but not necessarily) manages the dependencies in a local venv.
-It has a much more full-service approach than systems built on pip.
+.
 For example, it has its own dependency resolver, which makes use of modern dependency metadata but also will work with previous dependency specifications by brute force if needed.
 It separates specified dependencies from the ones that it contingently resolves in practice, which means that the dependencies seem to transport much better than conda, which generally requires you to hand-maintain a special dependency file full of just the stuff you actually wanted.
 In practice the many small conveniences and thoughtful workflow are helpful.
 For example, it will set up the current package for developing per default so that imports work as similarly as possible across this local environment and when it is distributed to users.

-poetry shell finds the wrong venv
+finds the wrong venv

-5.2 CUDA and other local versions in poetry
+3.2.1 CUDA and other local versions in poetry

-As mentioned above, poetry does not support installing build variants/profiles, which means I cannot install GPU software, and thus in practice is onerous to use for machine learning applications.
+As mentioned below, poetry does not support installing build variants/profiles, which means I cannot install GPU software, and thus in practice is onerous to use for machine learning applications.
 There are workarounds: Instructions for installing PyTorch shows a representative installation specification for pytorch.

 [tool.poetry.dependencies]